Read Write Inc.

 It is our goal that pupils will leave school with a set of skills required to read confidently and fluently and to have a broad writing skill set – being able to write imaginatively and freely in a range of styles, genres and text types.
 Children will have experienced and gained a coherent knowledge of many significant authors and poets, with an understanding of their writing style, audience and purpose by the time they leave KS2.

 Our school follows a tailor-made programme to suit our pupils, which is designed upon the expectations outlined in the National Curriculum.
 Staff use progression documents to ensure skills are build-upon, in a structured way, and are developed upon in each year group (spiral curriculum).
 This programme is inclusive to all pupils, and can be adjusted to meet the needs of differing cohorts year upon year.
 In both reading and writing sessions, links to other areas of the curriculum are made, where appropriate and beneficial.
 Some of these include links to history topics, geography and science.
-For children to gain a secure understanding of grammar and the relevant terminology, English writing sessions are structured with a separate grammar lesson built in each week.
+For children to gain a secure understanding of grammar and the relevant terminology, in all year groups, English writing sessions embed grammar throughout with a separate grammar lesson built in each week for years 5 and 6.
 Children also use grammatical codes (G4W) where they will independently identify what grammar would suit a particular piece of writing and identify their use of these.